-Ideally the contractor should establish how they will work in writing, by drafting a Confirmation of Arrangements and getting the client to sign it.
-“Immediately an investigation starts, we would ask a contractor to obtain a signed Confirmation of Arrangements from their client,” says Whittaker, “but ideally the contractor should have one in place when the contract starts.”
+Ideally the contractor should establish how they will work in writing, by using a Confirmation of Arrangements and getting the client to sign it.
+Contractors who use IR35Shield.co.uk can print one of these off for a fee of £25.

 Step 3 – get insured